liujinliu/hijim/doc/source/index.rst

 Welcome to hijim
 ================

-Welcome to hijim's documentatio.
+Welcome to hijim's documentation.
 You can find a full api reference in the :doc:`api` section

 API Reference